tomgeorge/eca/README.md

 A Free and OpenSource editor-agnostic tool that aims to easily link LLMs <-> Editors, giving the best UX possible for AI pair programming using a well-defined protocol.
 The server is written in Clojure and heavily inspired by the [LSP protocol](https://microsoft.github.io/language-server-protocol/) which is a success case for this kind of integration.

 - **Editor-agnostic** protocol for any editor to integrate.
-- **Single configuration**: Configure eca making it work the same in any editor.
+- **Single configuration**: Configure eca making it work the same in any editor via global or local configs.
-- **Chat** interface: ask questions, review diffs, work together with an agent in your codebase.
+- **Chat** interface: ask questions, review code, work together to code.
 - **Agentic** let LLM work as an agent with its native tools and MCPs you can configure.
 - **Context** support: giving more details about your code to the LLM.
-- **Multi models**: Ollama local models, OpenAI, Anthropic, more on the way.
+- **Multi models**: OpenAI, Anthropic, Ollama local models, and custom user config models.

 ## Installation